 What is Macular Degeneration?

 Macular degeneration is the leading cause of vision loss in the UK.
-It affects over 600,000 people in the UK, and usually occurs as a result of getting older, but can happen earlier.
+According to the Macular Society, it affects more than 1.5 million people in the UK, and usually occurs as a result of getting older.

 Dry Age-Related Macular Degeneration

-Dry age-related macular degeneration (DAMD) occurs as a result of a build-up of fatty proteins in the eyes called drusen.
+Dry age-related macular degeneration (DAMD) occurs as a result of a build-up of fatty proteins in the eyes, called drusen.
 This usually happens due to age, therefore DAMD is more common in older people.
-Although vision gradually deteriorates over a number of years, DAMD develops into wet age-related macular degeneration for one in ten people.
+Although vision gradually deteriorates over several years, DAMD develops into wet age-related macular degeneration for one in 10 people.

 Wet Age-Related Macular Degeneration

-Wet age-related macular degeneration (WAMD) is more serious than DAMD, and can cause vision loss within a few days.
+Wet age-related macular degeneration (WAMD) is more serious than DAMD and can cause vision loss within just a few days.
 This form of macular degeneration happens due to the eye growing new blood cells to compensate for the macular not working properly.
-The cells can cause bleeding and scarring, damaging vision.
+The cells can cause bleeding and scarring, severely damaging vision.

 How to reduce your risk of Age-Related Macular Degeneration

-Losing your sight can be very worrisome.
-You may wish to seek help, advice, or reassurance from charities such as the Royal National Institute for Blind People (RNIB).
+Losing your sight can be very worrying.
+You may wish to seek help, advice, or reassurance from charities such as the Royal National Institute for Blind People (RNIB) to help you through this difficult time.
 While you may feel alone if you suffer from this condition, it is not uncommon and there are many options available to you.
 By registering as partially sighted, you may be able to receive money from the government to compensate for any financial loss.
-Social services in your area should be able to guide you on mobility issues.
-Through using magnifiers and certain lighting, you can make the most of your remaining sight.
+Social services in your area should be able to guide you on mobility issues and there are many ways to make the most of your remaining sight.